Sunday, October 31, 2021

 When I met Maria Ressa in July 2017, I had the opportunity to briefly interview her about her views on climate change and disaster resilience.

 That's part of her mission with the AGOS Project.
-She's deeply committed to helping Filipinos build a more resilient and prepared community.
+She's deeply committed to helping Filipinos build a more resilient and prepared community, a mission that is of utmost importance.

 Despite facing criticism and prejudice, Maria Ressa remains steadfast.
-She endures online attacks, government opposition, and detractors, yet she stands her ground with unwavering courage.
+Her endurance of online attacks, government opposition, and detractors is a testament to her unwavering courage and determination.
+Her resilience, a quality we can all aspire to, is truly inspiring.

-Maria Ressa's work is crucial in preventing atrocities in the Philippines.
+Maria Ressa's work is not just important; it's crucial.
 Her strong voice and unwavering stance against the drug war killings, attacks on journalists, and suppression of news media organizations are a beacon of hope for justice and truth.
+Her work has had a significant impact on the prevention of such atrocities in the Philippines.

 Maria Ressa has faced attacks from the country where she serves with love.
 Her role in mass media is beyond ordinary since she does things extraordinarily well.

-On October 8, 2021, Maria Ressa was awarded the Nobel Peace Prize, a historic moment for the Philippines.
-She is the first Filipino to receive this prestigious honor, a testament to her extraordinary contributions to society.
-The awarding ceremony on December 10, 2021, in Oslo, Norway, will mark a significant event in Philippine history.
+On October 8, 2021, Maria Ressa made history by winning the Nobel Peace Prize, a momentous occasion for the Philippines.
+As the first Filipino to receive this prestigious honor, her extraordinary contributions to society are undeniable.
+The upcoming December 10, 2021, awarding ceremony in Oslo, Norway, will mark a significant event in Philippine history.

 Maria Ressa will be my inspiration for holding the line.
 She will be known for her legacy of fighting against injustices and suppression of fearless journalism, press freedom, and freedom of expression.
 Only a few in her profession can be as challenging and bold as her.
 She fights with the giant bullies and the killers of press freedom and social justice.

 Maria Ressa, the 2021 Nobel Peace Prize Laureate, will forever be remembered as a champion of truth.
-She is a leader to be admired, a fearless advocate for press freedom and freedom of expression.
+She is an admired leader and a fearless advocate for press freedom and freedom of expression.

 ©️ 2021 Del Cusay